 RiverFront strategies may invest in Master Limited Partnerships (“MLPs”).
 MLP investing includes risks such as equity and commodity-like volatility.
 Also, distribution payouts sometimes include the return of principal and, in these instances, references to these payouts as “dividends” or “yields” may be inaccurate and may overstate the profitability/success of the MLP.
 Additionally, there are potentially complex and adverse tax consequences associated with investing in MLPs.
 This is largely dependent on how the MLPs are structured and the vehicle used to invest in the MLPs.
-It is strongly recommended that an investor consider and understand these characteristics of MLPs and consult with a financial and tax professional prior to investment.
+It is strongly recommended that an investor consider and understand these characteristics of MLPs and consult with a financial and tax professional prior

 Risks Related to Commodities

 Buying commodities allows for a source of diversification for those sophisticated persons who wish to add this asset class to their portfolios and who are prepared to assume the risks inherent in the commodities market.
 Any commodity purchase represents a transaction in a non-income-producing asset and is highly speculative.
 Investors in commodity ETPs are likely to be subject to K-1 filings.
 The income and certain expenses of commodity ETPs are passed through to the owners, who report and pay tax on the income.
 The K-1 is the form used to report each owner’s share of income and certain expense items.

 Item 9 – Disciplinary Information

 On July 14, 2016, RiverFront, without admitting or denying any violation or wrongdoing, consented to the entry of an Order Instituting Administrative Cease-and-Desist Proceedings (“Order”) to resolve an inquiry by the Securities and Exchange Commission (“SEC”).
 The proceeding related to whether RiverFront, which had disclosed that it may trade away (or “step out” trades), had sufficiently updated certain prior disclosures in its historical Form ADVs with respect to the volume it was trading away from Sponsor Firms when executing trades in wrap fee accounts.
 As noted in the Order, RiverFront increased its trading away activity in an effort to obtain improved execution prices for its clients and did not profit by trading away.
-The Order contains findings that RiverFront did not promptly update its Form ADVs when it began to significantly increase its trading away activity during the 2009 to 2011 timeframe, causing certain information in the March 31, 2010, August 31, 2010, and March 31, 2011 Form ADVs to become materially inaccurate and misleading in violation of certain non-fraud, non-scienter based provisions of the Investment Advisers Act of 1940 (“Advisers Act”).
+The Order contains findings that RiverFront did not promptly update its Form ADVs when it began to significantly increase its trading away activity during the 2009 to 2011 timeframe, causing certain information in the March 31, 2010, August 31, 2010, and March 31, 2011 Form ADVs to become materially inaccurate and misleading in violation of certain non-fraud, non-scienter-based provisions of the Investment Advisers Act of 1940 (“Advisers Act”).
 RiverFront was censured, ordered to cease and desist from committing or causing any violations and any future violations of Sections 207 and 204(a) of the Advisers Act and Rule 204-1 thereunder, and paid a civil money penalty in the amount of $300,000.
 RiverFront amended its Form ADV disclosures in August 2011 to address these concerns and, in connection with this proceeding, RiverFront also undertook to disclose on a quarterly basis, the volume of trades by market value executed away from Sponsor Firms and the associated transaction costs.
-This information will be available at the following website starting on July 15, 2016: https://www.riverfrontig.com/wrap-fee-trading-disclosures/
+This information is available at the following website: https://www.riverfrontig.com/wrap-fee-trading-disclosures/

 Item 10 – Other Financial Industry Activities and Affiliations

-Item 11 – Code of Ethics, Participation or Interest in Client Transactions and Personal Trading
+Item 11 – Code of Ethics, Participation or Interest in Client Transactions, and Personal Trading

 The Code includes the following: